paulius-kazokas/Real-Estate-Bill-Generator/README.md

 ### 11/11/2020

 Code
-* implemented custom bill generation (without proper input validation)
+* implemented custom bill generation.
+User can choose all properties, utilities and date for each utility (with partial input validation)
 * moved bill related actions to separated class

 ### 11/10/2020